chayanit/InvisibleHiggs/Analysis/README.md

 * `ProgramOptions` - takes care of command-line options like `-i`
 * `StackPlot` - used for making N-1 and control plots.
 Please see `nMinusOne.cpp` for a clear example of plotting.
 When creating a `StackPlot` object, you can set its name, axes labels, whether it should be lin or log, and if a ratio plot should be drawn beneath it.
 By default, the plots are log with no ratio plot.
 If using a log axis, the y axis will be scaled automatically, however it may require some fine tuning to avoid overlap with legend.
 Legend is generated automatically, and there is a method to set its position on the canvas
 * `SumDatasets` - used to sum together individual dataset files into one, eg all the `QCD_PtXtoY` into just `QCD`

+## Quickly edit paper plots

+To aid in quickly making cosmetic changes to plots for the paper, the folder `scripts/plotting` has some scripts that quickly allow you to make changes to the plot cosmetics, without having to re-run the full Z and controlPlot programs.
+Instructions for use:

+- run the `zBackground` and `controlPlot` programs once to write the necessary histrograms to ROOT files.
+These will be needed.
+- make any necessary changes to the cosmetics in `src/StackPlot.cc` and `include/Stackplot.h`.
+- run the script `makePlotsScripts.sh` in `scripts/plotting`.
+This converts the class defined in `StackPlot.cc` into a standalone class to be used in ROOT.
+- run `root -q -b plotScript.C` to remake the plots with your new cosmetic changes.
+Please check `plotScript.C` first though for input/output folders!

+Note that if you need to make more subtantial changes to the analysis selection, or to the histogram binning/range, etc, you *will* need to run the full Z and controlPlot programs I'm afraid.
+But if you just want to chagne the axes limits, move the legend around, etc, this will save masses of time!